Print full article

 - Lymphomas and other cancers that spread into the marrow and affect cell production.

-- Anaemias caused by deficiencies (such as iron) and/or that result in abnormally shaped or sized RBCs.
+- Anaemias caused by deficiencies (such as iron) and/or which are abnormal haemoglobins that people may inherit that result in abnormally shaped or sized RBCs and often an inability to make enough blood, anaemia.
+Sometimes this requires blood transfusions to maintain a reasonable red cell level.

 - Anaemias caused by a deficiency or dysfunction of erythropoietin, a chemical produced by the kidneys that stimulates RBC production.